CopernicaMarketingSoftware/Documentation/Publisher/en/campaign-tutorial-lead-nurturing.md

 choose to send more information you should go through the steps above again.

 The key to a successful campaign is to determine how interested your leads are and tailor your content according to their interest.
+It might be useful to draw a flowchart before starting your follow-up.

 ## Example